garrettgman/garrettgman.github.io/foundations.md

 In many scientific analysis, things are similar but better.
 Suppose we modify the dice game, so your dice has the numbers 101 to 200 on it and your friends dice still has the numbers 1 to 6 on it.
 Now the effect of $D_{2}$ is small compared to the effect of $D_{1}$.
 It still appears as noise in the data, but it doesn't overwhelm the partial relationship between $S$ and $D_{1}$.
 We can make pretty accurate guesses about the partial relationship.

 Data scientists deal with unmeasured variables by modelling the relationships (or partial relationships) that are revealed in the data.
-A model is an estimate of a relationship that divides the variation in the y variable into variation that can be explained by the x variables and variation that cannot be explained by the x variables, which is know nas _unexplained variation_.
+A model is an estimate of a relationship that divides the variation in the y variable into variation that can be explained by the x variables and variation that cannot be explained by the x variables, which is known as _unexplained variation_.
 For example, we can model the dice data as

 Data scientists use the greek letter epsilon, $\epsilon$, to symbolize the unexplained variation in a model.
 You can treat this unexplained variation as random noise.
 So the estimate that your model would give is y plus some random noise.
 But be aware that there's no reason to think that this noise is random.
 As you saw in the dice example, the unexplained variation can be caused by unmeasured variables that have a small influence on the outcome.